Rory Macdonald (conductor): Career

 Macdonald has also built up an extensive operatic repertoire working in some of the world's leading opera houses.
 Following his North American debut, conducting Carmen for Canadian Opera Company in January 2010, he made his US debut that autumn at Lyric Opera of Chicago conducting a new production of A Midsummer Night's Dream.
 2012 debuts in the United States included new productions of The Rape of Lucretia at Houston Grand Opera and Die Zauberflöte at San Francisco Opera.
 In 2012/13 he made his Wexford Festival Opera debut conducting A Village Romeo and Juliet and conducted The Cunning Little Vixen with the Bergen Philharmonic at Bergen National Opera.
 In 2015 he made his Royal Danish Opera debut with Die Zauberflöte and returned to Canadian Opera for Il barbiere di Siviglia.
 Other recent productions have included Carmen with Houston Grand Opera, Santa Fe Opera and Teatro Nacional de São Carlos, Lisbon, The Turn of the Screw at the Konzerthaus, Vienna, Ariadne auf Naxos at Opera Theatre of Saint Louis, and a reinvitation to Lyric Opera of Chicago for Die Zauberflöte, a new production of Auber's Fra Diavolo at Teatro dell'Opera di Roma, Così fan tutte and Le Nozze di Figaro at Oper Frankfurt and Le Nozze di Figaro at Gothenburg Opera.
 At the 2018 Brisbane Festival he conducted Peter Grimes with Stuart Skelton in the title role and at the 2020 Adelaide Festival he conducted Romeo Castellucci's radical stage production of the Mozart Requiem.
-In 2022 he returns to Opera Theatre of St Louis for Die Zauberflote and in the Autumn to Glyndebourne for La Boheme.
+In 2022 he returned to Opera Theatre of St Louis for Die Zauberflote and in the Autumn to Glyndebourne for La Boheme.
+He will conduct Il Barbiere di Siviglia at the Glyndebourne Festival in summer 2025.

 At the Royal Opera House in London he has conducted Il barbiere di Siviglia, Hänsel und Gretel, Fidelio, Das Rheingold, Owen Wingrave, A Midsummer Night's Dream and Orphée (Philip Glass).
 With English National Opera he has conducted The Barber of Seville, The Pearl Fishers and The Elixir of Love.
 In 2003 Macdonald made his Glyndebourne debut at very short notice with Idomeneo.
 Also at Glyndebourne he has conducted Così fan tutte and Albert Herring for the autumn tour.